4 tips for college students making an interstate move

 August 26, 2016 / Tips and tricks, Long-distance moves

 Though going to college in a different state isn't anything new, The Washington Post reported that prominent schools across the U.S. are putting more focus on this student population.
-In 2014, federal data indicates that 43 out of the 50 colleges known as "state flagships" enrolled fewer in-state freshman that in the 10 years prior.
+In 2014, federal data indicated that 43 out of the 50 colleges known as "state flagships" enrolled fewer in-state freshman that in the 10 years prior.
 Meanwhile, data provided by College Xpress shows several schools across the U.S. have percentages of out-of-state students as high as 30 and 40 percent.

 This shift means more kids are moving farther from home to pursue their degree, and families need to take steps to ensure as smooth a moving experience as possible.
-Here are four tips for any interstate move you and your should study up on:
+Here are four tips for any interstate move you and your family should study up on:

 1. Look ahead